Merck Manual

 • Beta-blockers to reduce symptoms of angina

-Antiplatelet drugs and statins improve short-term and long-term outcomes, probably by improving atheromatous plaque stability and endothelial function.
+Antiplatelet agents and statins improve short-term and long-term outcomes, probably by improving atheromatous plaque stability and endothelial function.

 Beta-blockers reduce symptoms of angina by reducing heart rate and contractility and decreasing myocardial oxygen demand.
 Beta-blockers also reduce mortality post-infarction, especially in the presence of post-myocardial infarction (MI) LV dysfunction.